nacos-group/nacos-group.github.io/src/content/blog/faq/NACOS-user-question-history8277.md

 ---
 id: "question-history-8277"
 title: "we use different Nacos for test, pressure test, development environment, and use nacos namespace to distinguish different microservices, we also have configuration for canary environment by creating different Group。it's a huge amount of work to compare these configuration, I was wondering if there's any way to do a comparison for below request：1.Comparing in different Nacos environment and get an output.2.Comparing in a same Nacos environment for different Group and get an output nacos-opensource"
-date: "2024-04-23"
+date: "2024-05-17"
 category: expertConsultation
 description: "nacos-opensource we use different Nacos for test, pressure test, development environment, and use nacos namespace to distinguish different microservices, we also have configuration for canary environment by creating different Group。it's a huge amount of work to compare these configuration, I was wondering if there's any way to do a comparison for below request：1.Comparing in different Nacos environment and get an output.2.Comparing in a same Nacos environment for different Group and get an output"
-tags: ["test","pressure test","development environment","namespace","microservices","canary environment","Group","comparison","different Nacos environment","same Nacos environment"]
+tags: ["Nacos","pressure test","development environment","nacos namespace","microservices","canary environment","configuration","different Group","comparison","output"]
-keywords: ["test","pressure test","development environment","namespace","microservices","canary environment","Group","comparison","different Nacos environment","same Nacos environment"]
+keywords: ["Nacos","pressure test","development environment","nacos namespace","microservices","canary environment","configuration","different Group","comparison","output"]
 ---

 ## 用户问题 ：